-Products Sold with an Additional Cordless Handset: To qualify, fax machines or MFDs with fax capability manufactured on or after July 1, 2009 that are sold with additional cordless handsets must use an ENERGY STAR qualified handset, or one that meets the ENERGY STAR Telephony specification when tested to the ENERGY STAR test method on the date the imaging product is qualified as ENERGY STAR.
+Products Sold with an Additional Cordless Handset: To qualify, fax machines or MFDs with fax capability that are sold with additional cordless handsets must use an ENERGY STAR qualified handset, or one that meets the ENERGY STAR Telephony specification when tested to the ENERGY STAR test method on the date the imaging product is qualified as ENERGY STAR.
 The ENERGY STAR specification and test method for telephony products may be found at www.energystar.gov/products.

-Duplexing: Standard-size copiers, MFDs, and printers that use EP, SI, and High Performance IJ marking technologies addressed by the TEC approach in Section 3.A. must meet the following duplexing requirements, based on monochrome product speed:
+Duplexing: Standard-size copiers, MFDs, and printers that use EP, SI, and high performance IJ marking technologies addressed by the TEC approach in Section 3.A. must meet the following duplexing requirements, based on product speed: